RCCN >> product >> cable duct news

 If “The Glades” is ’sunny with a chance of homicide,” as A&E bills it, then TNT’s new “Rizzoli & Isles” is gloomy with a chance of gore.
 Except when it’s not.

-Based on a series of my stery novels by Tess Gerritsen, “Rizzoli & Isles” is built around a pair of female crime fighters.
+Based on a series of my cable duct stery novels by Tess Gerritsen, “Rizzoli & Isles” is built around a pair of female crime fighters.
 Angie Harmon is Boston detective Jane Rizzoli; Sasha Alexander is Dr. Maura Isles, the medical examiner with whom Rizzoli frequently works.

 The murder’s method reminds Rizzoli of a case from her past, involving a serial killer known as the Surgeon.
 He’s still locked up, though; could he somehow have an apprentice?